dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/docs/Get-ADDomainNameFromDistinguishedName.md

 ## PARAMETERS

 ### -DistinguishedName
-The distinguished name to convert into the FQDN.
+Specifies the distinguished name to convert into the FQDN.

 ```yaml
 Type: System.String